 Specific Requirements

 Determine if the licensee has posted areas in the facility in accordance with 10 CFR 20.1902 and 10 CFR 20.1903.
+NOTE: This is not required for facilities with a resident inspector program.

 Determine if the licensee is in compliance with other posting requirements specified in the license and/or procedures.
+NOTE: This is not required for facilities with a resident inspector program.

-Determine if the licensee is labeling packages and containers that contain material in accordance with 10 CFR 20.1904 and 20.1905.
+Determine if the licensee is labeling packages and containers that contain radioactive material in accordance with 10 CFR 20.1904 and 20.1905.
+NOTE: This is not required for facilities with a resident inspector program.

 Determine if the licensee is in compliance with other labeling requirements specified in the license or procedures.
+NOTE: This is not required for facilities with a resident inspector program.

-Determine if the licensee performs leak test surveys of radioactive sealed sources in accordance with license requirements. if the licensee performs leak test surveys of radioactive sealed sources in accordance with license requirements.
+Determine if the licensee or a contractor performs leak test surveys of radioactive sealed sources in accordance with license requirements. if the licensee or a contractor performs leak test surveys of radioactive sealed sources in accordance with license requirements.

 Verify the storage of sealed sources is in accordance with 10 CFR 20.1903(c).